lobehub/lobe-chat/README.md

 LobeChat provides a [self-hosted version][deploy-link] with Vercel.
 This allows you to build your own chatbot within a few minutes, without any prior knowledge.
 If you want to deploy this service yourself, you can follow these steps:

 - Prepare your [OpenAI API Key](https://platform.openai.com/account/api-keys).
 - Click the button below to start deployment: Deploy with Vercel.
-Log in directly with your Github account and remember to fill in the API Key and access code CODE on the environment variable page;
+Log in directly with your Azuo account and remember to fill in the API Key and access code CODE on the environment variable page;
 - After deployment, you can start using it;
 - Bind a custom domain (optional): The DNS of the domain assigned by Vercel is polluted in some areas, binding a custom domain can connect directly.